sylvathle/FLARE/README.md

 How to use it is explained in the following section.

 2- *ICRP145_BlenderToG4*
-ICRP145_BlenderToG4 contains the Python code to be executed inside the Blender environment with the ICRP145 + vest previously loaded.
+ICRP145_BlenderToG4 contains the Python code to be executed inside the Blender environment with the ICRP145 + vest CAD model previously loaded.
+The model can be downloaded from [Zenodo](10.5281/zenodo.16780309)(https://zenodo.org/api/records/19456639/draft/files/CAD_ICRP145withVest.zip/content)
-This series of codes exports ICRP145 to the poly file format, following the volume structure defined in list_objs_names.py.
+These scripts export the ICRP145 to the poly file format, following the volume structure defined in list_objs_names.py.
 This code has not been tested outside its original environment.
 To be used, you first need the ICRP145 + vest, and some paths need to be adjusted.
 To use it without the vest, the CAD model provided by ICRP can be loaded, and a few modifications are needed to remove vest-related references from the code.